cincospenguinos/CircleGa/README.md

 - [ ] Music plays while the screen shows the text
 - [ ] The first group of text is shown after the first level
 - [ ] List of enemies and their paths is set for first level
+- [ ] There is a very short tutorial level that shows how to play
+	- [ ] Explains movement via text
+	- [ ] Explains firing via text
 - [ ] Add multiple levels
 - [ ] Change the text of the menu screen
 - [ ] Combination of players spritesheet